Santandersecurityresearch/DrHeader/CONTRIBUTING.md

 5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:

-        $ flake8 drheader tests
-        $ py.test
         $ tox

-    To get flake8 and tox, just pip install them into your virtualenv.
+    To get tox, just pip install it into your virtualenv.

 6. Commit your changes and push your branch to GitHub: